 Lastly, there is also a rather nice shop and café on the site, along with a rooftop terrace where you can sit and relax and perhaps enjoy some refreshments.

 Visiting the Yves-Saint Laurent Museum

-The Yves-Saint Laurent Museum is centrally located which makes it a very convenient place to visit, and there is simply no denying the fact that it is certainly a remarkable attraction which is bound to appeal to anyone who has an interest in fashion.
+The Yves-Saint Laurent Museum is not one of the best-know Marrakech tourist attractions, but it is centrally located which makes it a very convenient place to visit, and there is simply no denying the fact that it will appeal to anyone who has an interest in fashion.

 On the downside, entrance to this museum costs DH100 (about $27) which is quite a bit more than what you pay at most other museums in the city.

 The museum is located at Rue Yves St Laurent, Marrakech 40000, Morocco, and it is open daily apart from on Wednesdays.

 If you are contemplating booking one of our prestigious Egypt and Morocco tours you probably won’t see the Yves Saint-Laurent Museum mentioned in your preferred itinerary.
 The reason for this being that these types of attractions don’t appeal to everyone.